Overdraft9002/Bloc_2-EDA/README.md

 # Bloc 2 - Analyse exploratoire, descriptive et inférentielle de données

-This project aims to demonstrate ability to use data visulization to explore the main drivers of matchmaking using the tinder database.

 In Bloc_2 file :

 - A "main" ipynb notebook which runs the data vilusations based on the data file from the tinder study.